 - THC levels of 5 ng or more per 1 mL of blood carry heavier fines and sentencing.

 - Combined alcohol and THC levels are considered impaired at 50 mg or more of alcohol per 100 mL of blood, plus 2.5 ng or more of THC per 1 mL of blood.

 If a policer officer suspects cannabis impairment while someone is operating a motor vehicle (or if they suspect someone of being impaired while operating a motor vehicle within the preceding three hours), they can demand oral fluid samples (saliva) tested roadside with Approved Drug Screening Equipment (ADSE), which screens for THC.
 Even if the fluid sample comes back negative, officers can still demand that you perform a Standardized Field Sobriety Test (SFST) — for example, an eye examination, standing on one leg and/or a walk-and-turn test.
-Refusing these tests will result in criminal charges that carry the same (or greater) penalties as driving while impaired.
+Refusing these tests can result in criminal charges that carry the same (or greater) penalties as driving while impaired.